kibook/s1kd-tools/tools/s1kd-instance/README.md

 remove redundant applicability annotations on valid elements.
 The -a and -A options provide two methods of doing this.

-The -a option will remove applicability annotations (applicRefId) from elements which are deemed to be unambiguously valid (their validity does not rely on applicability values left undefined by the user).
-Unused occurrences of the corresponding applic elements are removed as well.
+The -a option will remove applicability annotations (`applicRefId`) from elements which are deemed to be unambiguously valid or invalid (their validity does not rely on applicability values left undefined by the user).
+The unused occurrences of the corresponding `<applic>` elements are removed as well.

 The -A option will do the same as the -a option, but will also attempt to simplify unused parts of applicability annotations.
 It simplifies an